Life in real estate can be harried and rushed; finding and servicing clients is hard work!

-Once a client is acquired, the masses of listing and administrative tasks can quickly swamp a busy agent and make an exciting career feel like, well…work.
+And once you acquire a listing, the masses of marketing and administrative tasks can quickly swamp a busy agent and make an exciting career feel like…well, work.

-If you’re one who tackles marketing and administration alone, you’re not optimizing your time and you’re leaving money on the table.
+If you’re a real estate agent who tackles marketing and administration alone, you’re not optimizing your time—and you’re leaving money on the table.
 Marketing is not where real estate money is made, it’s only the channel that brings the potential for wealth to your door.

-What was your goal when you started out as an agent?
+What was your goal when you started out as a real estate agent?

 Was it to spend 16 hours a day filling out forms and trawling for clients?
-Did you like data entry and designing brochures?
-Maybe you enjoyed dreaming up creative descriptions for every, single property you’d list?
+Did you think you’d like data entry and designing brochures?
+Maybe you thought you’d enjoy dreaming up creative descriptions for every property you’d ever list?

-You became an agent because you have spectacular communication and relationship building skills.
-And you wanted to build wealth.
+You became a real estate agent because you have spectacular communication and relationship building skills, and you wanted to build wealth.
+A LOT of wealth.

 As any successful businessperson will tell you, you can’t build wealth by doing everything yourself.
 You need to delegate.